blackboard/zabbix-ext/README.md

 =================================

 ## What's this for?
-[Zabbix](http://www.zabbix.com/) Extended gives you the tools to scale your [Zabbix](http://www.zabbix.com/) instances and the templates to monitor popular technology stack that it doesn't provide out of the box.
+[Zabbix](http://www.zabbix.com/) Extended gives you the tools to scale your [Zabbix](http://www.zabbix.com/) servers and make management of your [Zabbix](http://www.zabbix.com) components elastic.
+It also provides you with custom templates to monitor popular technology stack that you're running but aren't supported by [Zabbix](http://www.zabbix.com/) out of the box.

-* (Mass) agent deployment script
-* Database partitioning to replace housekeeping task by dropping partitions instead of running housekeeper's delete operations for purging data
+## What's included?
 * Custom templates
   * Blackboard Learn
   * Cassandra